A Bright Future for the Church in America

 Two into Two Hundred

-As heartening examples, consider two first generation marriages (that is, parents who raised children in the 1960s and 1970s) based in the Midwest and the West Coast, respectively.
-Between them, these two families raised twenty-five children.
+As heartening examples, consider two particular first generation Catholic marriages I know (that is, parents who raised children in the 1960s and 1970s) based in the Midwest and the West Coast, respectively.
+Between them, these two families raised twenty-eight children.
 Virtually everyone associated with Thomas Aquinas College in California or the University of Dallas in Texas, where a significant number of the children and grandchildren attended or attend, knows of these families.
 Their now-adult children (second generation) are raising or have raised over two hundred grandchildren (third generation) with very low attrition rates.
 Two marriages in two distant cities from the first generation are now bearing fruit with nearly two hundred holy marriages and numerous vocations spanning the country as the third generation matures.

 Additionally, there are now multiple options for faithful Catholic colleges in every region of the country, along with the Cardinal Newman Society, an apostolate which helps parents locate them.
 There will be an expanding cornucopia of intellectual and educational material from numerous publishing houses, websites, and other media apostolates to provide for independent formation within those families still struggling for support within liberal or partially compromised dioceses.
 Based on our interactions with present-day students and two decades worth of graduates of these faithful colleges, second generation parents, many with siblings who fell away by haphazardly entering less-than-faithful marriages, seem to have learned to take an active role in providing opportunity and guidance for their children when it comes to choosing from a growing population of potential spouses faithful to Catholic teaching.

 Because these families are lovingly welcoming many more children than the twenty percent of Catholics who now attend Sunday Mass, the number of faithful Catholic families will perhaps triple or quadruple by the end of the third generation, that is, over the next twenty years.
 Adjusting for infertility and late marriages, the historical birthrate for devout Catholic families is between five to seven children, three times more than the two-child birthrate of intact American, nominally-Catholic families.
-As their grown children marry, the 150,000 families will soon become 500,000, then 1,000,000 families by the time their grandchildren, the fourth generation, begin to mature twenty to thirty years hence.
-A veritable tidal wave of new vocations (the offspring of the current 150,000 families) are already beginning to impact the institutional Church in the United States and will surge in influence over the next two decades.
+As their grown children marry, the 200,000 families will soon become 500,000, then 1,000,000 families by the time their grandchildren, the fourth generation, begin to mature twenty to thirty years hence.
+A veritable tidal wave of new vocations (the offspring of the current 200,000 families) are already beginning to impact the institutional Church in the United States and will surge in influence over the next two decades.

 As for the majority of the twenty percent of Catholics who do not currently adhere to (or even know) the complete teachings of the Church but still attend Sunday Mass, some, perhaps many, will leave as the new generation of bishops, priests, nuns and laymen charitably and confidently present the authentic teachings of the Church to either embrace or reject.
 Yet more than ever before, many will be "reverted" as they are finally given a chance to freely accept the true teachings of the Church for the first time since the 1960s, and just as importantly, are influenced by the examples and efforts of devout Catholic families all around them.